 (c) Contacting the individual and the case manager in the event the provider is unable to render services on the appointed date and time.

-(i) In the case of an emergency or unplanned absence, the provider shall immediately activate the back-up plan as set forth in the individual's approved all services plan, and contact the individual and case manager and verify their receipt of information about the absence.
+(i) In the case of an emergency or unplanned absence, the provider shall immediately activate the back-up plan as set forth in the individual's approved person-centered services plan, and contact the individual and case manager and verify their receipt of information about the absence.

 (ii) In the event of a planned absence, the provider shall contact the individual and case manager no later than seventy-two hours prior to the absence and verify their receipt of information about the absence.